intermine/im-docs/docs/webapp/layout/index.rst

     mymine.tab = mymine

 In addition to InterMine's file, each mine has its own internationalisation file: `MINE_NAME/webapp/resources/model.properties`.

-If you want to add a tab specific to your mine, add an entry to this file.
 Properties set in this file overwrite the ones set in ``intermine/webapp/main/resources/webapp/WEB-INF/classes/InterMineWebApp.properties``.
+Below is an example of how to add tabs to your mine.
+Replace "api" with the name of your new tab.

 First, add your tab to `intermine/webapp/main/resources/webapp/headMenu.jsp`